intechstudio/grid-documentation/docs/guides/changelog/editor_changelog.md

 You can see written patch notes released here for Grid Editor, the configuration software for Grid Controllers.
 [(Editor changes can always be found on our GitHub here.)](https://github.com/intechstudio/grid-editor/releases)

 ---

+### Grid Editor version 1.2.46

+This new version of Grid Editor arrives with a whole bunch of new features from UX improvements, to troubleshooting aides.
+The extensive list of features is found below.
+We also fixed some annoying bugs, but mostly features this time around!

+#### New Features
+- Added a new feature called 'UI Scale' which allows you to change the size of text in Editor.
+The feature is found under Preferences/Developer settings for now.
+- The MIDI Action now displays parameters even in its closed state.
+- Added note denominations under the MIDI Action's Parameter 1 drop-down menu.
+You can now see a list of notes when using a Note On/Off command.
+- Editor now displays unsaved changes per Event both on the module visualization and the Configuration sidebar.
+This way you can track what you've been working on visually.
+- Editor now displays the firmware version of the module on the module visualization.
+- Editor now handles breaking changes happening to blocks properly by allowing you to convert those old versions to a new compatible format or simple code.
+- Editor now remembers your Profile Cloud URL settings.

+#### Bugfixes
+- Fixed the bug that caused suggestions in the Action block drop-down menus not to render.
+Suggestions should now render properly.

+---

+### Grid Editor version 1.2.45

+This new version of Grid Editor arrives with a new Action, called a Loop and another round of fixes and reworks of basic underlying systems.

+The Loop Action can be used to repeat an Action or multiple Actions in just a single Event.
+You can set the number of repetitions or even add your own rules for counting down repeats.
+This block gives you the control over the underlying `for` loop from the Lua library.

+#### New Features

+- Editor now displays a prompt to add Actions when an Event has no actions added.
+- Added a new Loop Action block.
+This allows you to repeat actions in a single event multiple times.
+- Now expressions (e.g. adding or multiplying) can be used in all block input fields without them breaking the configuration.

+#### Bugfixes
+- Fixed a bug where init load order was not correct when loading Profiles.
+- Reworked config panel refreshing behavior.
+- Fixed how the 'Tab' button is handled when switching between input fields in an Action.

+---